 Producers Beth Williams and Mindy Rich, together with Jeremiah J. Harris, Darren P. DeVerna, Bob Rich and Allan Williams, are partners in Grove Entertainment, a production company dedicated to developing, producing, presenting and investing in new work for stage and screen.
-Current Grove projects include Escape to Margaritaville, The Band’s Visit, CATS, An American in Paris (London), Heisenberg (London) and the upcoming productions of Angels in America (Broadway) and Company (London).
-Recent productions include On Your Feet!
-The Story of Emilio and Gloria Estefan, Present Laughter, Tuck Everlasting, An Act of God starring Sean Hayes and the tour of The Sound of Music.
+Current Grove projects include The Band’s Visit, Company (London), On Your Feet!
+The Story of Emilio and Gloria Estefen (Tour) and the upcoming production of Diana (World Premiere at The La Jolla Playhouse February 2019).
+Recent productions include Escape to Margaritaville, Angels in America (Broadway), Cats (Broadway and Upcoming Tour), An American in Paris (London), Heisenberg (London), On Your Feet!
+The Story of Emilio and Gloria Estefan (Broadway), Present Laughter, Tuck Everlasting, An Act of God starring Sean Hayes and the tour of The Sound of Music.
 Grove has also presented Harry Connick, Jr. in Concert at Avery Fisher Hall.
 Projects in development include a new play based on the life of Oscar Levant starring Sean Hayes and Bull Durham.
-Grove has also launched a commissioning program for new musicals in partnership with Barbara Whitman Productions, with 7 new musicals under commission.
+Grove has also launched a commissioning program for new musicals in partnership with Barbara Whitman Productions, with 9 new musicals under commission.

 Prior to launching Grove Entertainment in 2014, Ms. Williams helped launch Key Brand Entertainment in the United States, where she served as its COO & Head of Production and subsequently the CEO – Theater Division for Broadway Across America for six years.
 During her tenure, Broadway Across America was a producer of more than 40 new Broadway productions including Pippin, Big Fish, Million Dollar Quartet (New York, US Tour, London), Hands on a Hardbody, How to Succeed in Business Without Really Trying starring Daniel Radcliffe and John Larroquette, Promises, Promises starring Sean Hayes and Kristin Chenoweth and Harry Connick, Jr. In Concert On Broadway.